AlexOrlek/metamorth/README.md

 # Background and methods

-Further information about ortholog detection can be found in a recent [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5674930/) by Nichio _et al_.
-A brief outline of the steps of the complete metamorth pipelein is given below:
+Further general information about ortholog detection can be found in a recent [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5674930/) by Nichio _et al_.
+A brief outline of the steps of the complete metamorth pipeline is given below:

 1. Translated protein sequences are extracted from a Genbank file containing annotated nucleotide sequences of genomes.
 In addition, the nucleotide position of the corresponding coding sequence, and the strand (+ve/-ve) of the translated protein sequence are extracted.
 2. BLAST is conducted between the sets of protein sequences, in both directions, between each pair of genomes (i.e. genome A proteins vs genome B proteins and genome B proteins vs genome A proteins).
-For each protein, only the best hit across all proteins in the other genome is retained, and only if this hit satisfies identity and coverage threhsolds (default: at least 40% protein sequence identity and at least 80% query coverage).
+For each protein, only the best hit across all proteins in the other genome is retained, and only if this hit satisfies identity and coverage thresholds (default: at least 40% protein sequence identity and at least 80% query coverage).
 3. The remaining BLAST hits are further filtered, retaining hits only if they are reciprocal best hits.
-4. The reciprocal best hits (candidate orthologs) are ordered by nucleotide start position, generating a [signed permutation](http://rosalind.info/glossary/signed-permutation/) for each genome in a given pairwise comparison (i.e. an ordered sequence of numbers, associated with +/- signs, representing orthologs and the strand).
+4. The reciprocal best hits (candidate orthologs) are ordered by nucleotide start position, generating a [signed permutation](http://rosalind.info/glossary/signed-permutation/) for each genome in a given pairwise comparison (i.e. an ordered sequence of numbers, associated with +/- signs, representing orthologs and their strand).
 From these signed permutations, a [breakpoint distance](https://www.liebertpub.com/doi/abs/10.1089/cmb.1998.5.555) is calculated and expressed as number of breakpoints / number of shared orthologs.